||Home | Worlds of Hollow Moon | Books | Music | Miscellany | A to Z | Shop||Contact | News ||

 Days on Taotie were short, lasting just over sixteen Terran hours.
 For young Psyche, those that followed the passing of her mother dragged into eternity.
 Her mother was gone, her body taken away by silent medics in white coats.
 Psyche was left alone in the cell for two days and two nights, sobbing silently on her bed with no one to talk to and no visitors other than the sour-faced guard who brought her food.
 When she could cry no more she went to her mother’s chair by the window and stared across the water, her own blank future mirrored in the endless forest of Peng Lai.
-At night she saw the bright flares of rockets rise into the sky, freighters taking the riches of Taotie to other worlds.
+At night she saw the bright flares of rockets rising into the sky, freighters taking the riches of Taotie to other worlds.
 Psyche had nowhere to go.

 Others thought differently.
 On the morning of the third day, Psyche was awoken by two guards at her cell door, who brought her a clean pair of blue prison overalls and a bag for whatever belongings she wished to take.
 Psyche could fit just two books inside, choosing The Hobbit and Red Mars, both of which she loved for different reasons.
 Ten minutes later, she was led through the door and out of her cell, never to return.

-The prison was a gloomy confusing labyrinth of concrete tunnels, narrow stairways and stern doorways, a warren of stale odours and faint disturbing cries.
-Winding steps took them down from one level to the next until they finally emerged into a huge open courtyard amidst the towering prison walls.
+The prison was a gloomy labyrinth of concrete tunnels, narrow stairways and stern doorways, a warren of stale odours and faint disturbing cries.
+Winding steps took them down from one level to the next, until they finally emerged into a huge open courtyard amidst the towering prison walls.
 Psyche wanted to run away and hide, feeling suddenly vulnerable beneath the bright morning sun.
 A guard grabbed her hand and pulled her across the gravel yard.
 Ahead, the huge gatehouse of Feng Du was open.

 More guards stood at the gate, this time wearing armour and carrying guns.
 Beyond, a road twisted down the rocky shoreline to a large rusty barge moored at a wooden jetty.
 A young woman, dressed androgynously in black, watched their approach from the bow.
 On the deck behind lay a long wooden box.
 Psyche stared at the coffin and burst into tears.

 The guard pulled her onwards through the gate and down to the jetty.
 Releasing her hand, he gestured wordlessly to the barge and nudged her forward.
-Psyche blinked away her tears and looked back at the towering prison on the rocks behind, then warily stepped across the gangplank onto the boat.
+Psyche blinked away her tears, looked back at the towering prison on the rocks behind, then warily stepped across the gangplank onto the boat.
 The woman in black awaited her on deck.
 She looked very out of place alongside the scruffy Chinese crew manning the boat.

 “Psyche?” the woman asked.